salhadid/carai/README.md

 ![CarCar mainpage](readme_images/CarCar-project-mainpage.png)

 Now you are ready to test the application through the React frontend.
 Start clicking on the navigation links in the green bar to start working with the application.
 Enjoy!

+### Stopping the Containers

+From the terminal: Press `control+C` to stop the docker containers in the terminal session where the containers are running (MacOS)

+Or you can stop the containers from the [Docker Desktop Application](https://www.docker.com/products/docker-desktop/)

+### Removing the Containers

+If you want to free up some space on your computer you can remove the containers with this command (make sure to stop them first):

+    docker container prune -f